thheller/zview/README.md

         Simple Tags
         {% render "other_template" %}

-        Simple Block Tag, vars declared in Args are only available inside Block
+        Simple Block Tag, vars declared in Args are only available inside the do/end Block
         {% with var1="test" var2=some.nested.json.data.struct do %}
           {{ var2 }}
         {% end %}